oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-graph-from-sh-tables/create-graph-from-sh-tables.md

 3. Select SQL

     ![Select SQL from Database Actions](./images/select-sql-db-actions.png "Select SQL from Database Actions")

+Copy the following scripts and press run scripts.

 4. In this lab we use the Sales History (SH) sample schema to create our demo graph.
 The SH schema is available in all Autonomous Database instances.
 Create Views for CUSTOMERS, TIMES, CHANNELS, PRODUCTS, and PROMOTIONS from the SH tables, using only a subset of the columns from those tables.